dotbitHQ/AllDID/README.md

 ```
 ## Error Handling

-When resolution encounters an error it returns the error code instead of
+When denames encounters an error it returns the error code instead of
 stopping the process.
 Keep an eye out for return values like `RECORD_NOT_FOUND`.

 ## Development